MadMerick01/BolidesTheCutbyAbleMerick/README.md

 Bolides – The Cut is a career expansion for BeamNG.drive that introduces the Bolides — a hostile criminal gang that turns every profitable run into a potential high-stakes encounter.

 EMP attacks.
-Vehicle theft.
+Theft of Career Money.
 Armed combat by pistol.
-Mechanical bullet damage with real consequences.
+Mechanical bullet damage with real consequences to driveability and repair costs.

 Your decisions determine whether you survive, fight back, or turn danger into profit.